-The Company also continued to pursue negotiations in respect of potential off-take agreements with graphite end-users and intermediaries with the intention of securing project financing alternatives, which may include debt, equity and derivative instruments.
+During the nine months ended March 31, 2020, the Company incurred \$65,055 in exploration expenditures, \$86,671 in consulting fees and \$64,144 in travel expenditures to advance the Molo Graphite Project.
+This included negotiations in respect of potential off-take agreements with graphite end-users and intermediaries with the intention of securing project financing alternatives, which may include debt, equity and derivative instruments.
 The company also initiated applications for all other necessary permits to construct and operate the mine, including water use, facilities construction, mineral processing, transportation, export, and labour.